arcanecode/PowerShell/Eric_Ligmans_Microsoft_eBook_Giveaway_Revised_Download_Script.md

 But then another problem arose.
 What if it had partially downloaded a file?
 Just checking the file names wouldn’t catch that.
 So I added further code to compare the file size at the source with the file size on disk.
 If different, then it will re-download.

-So now it will skip the file only if the file name is already on the local disk, and the file sizes match.
+So far so good, now it will skip the file only if the file name is already on the local disk, and the file sizes match.

 I now encountered my next concern.
 Crappy internet.
 I live out in the country, and while I love my privacy and rural living, my internet sucks.
 It is prone to go down or drop packets.
-If it hic-cuped during a  download I didn’t want it to crash, but instead go onto the next file.
+If it had issues during a  download I didn’t want it to crash, but instead go onto the next file.

 Thus I added a try/catch error handler, which displays an error message and continues on.